How Reliable are Standardized Field Sobriety Tests?

 - Takes the Wrong Number of Steps

-A WAT test recipient only needs to get 2 of these wrong to be considered drunk.
+Failing 2 will lead to arrest.
 Once again, the scoring is completely subjective and 100% up to the opinion of the arresting officer.
-Additionally, it does not take into account any past or present injuries unless disclosed to the test taker without being prompted.
+In addition, they do not take into account any past or present injuries.

 3. One-Leg Stand (OLS) Test